friskapp/docs/installation.md

     php artisan migrate

- You can head to [After installation](./after-installing-frisk) page to configure Frisk after you installing it.
+ You can head to [After installation](./after-installing-frisk) page to configure Frisk after installing it.